Saturday, December 24, 2011

 2006: Ciara had the top album with Ciara: The Evolution.

-2007: The Police were named the top touring act of the year, with their tour earning $132 million.
+2007: The Police were named the top touring act of the year, with their Reunion tour earning $132 million.
+Extending into the next year, the tour finished #4 in the decade with over $362 million.

 Born This Day:

-1935: Little Esther Phillips was born in Galveston, Texas; died August 7, 1984 at UCLA Medical Center from liver failure due to drugs.
+1935: Little Esther Phillips was born in Galveston, Texas; died August 7, 1984 at UCLA Medical Center in Torrance, California from liver failure due to drugs.
+(Note: some websites report Phillips died in Carson, California, which is a little humorous.
+The UCLA Medical Center is on Carson Street in Torrance; it is not its own town.)

-1935: Johnny Kidd of Johnny Kidd & the Pirates was born in Willesden, North London; died October 7, 1966 in a car crash while on tour in Manchester, England.
+1935: Johnny Kidd of Johnny Kidd & the Pirates was born in Willesden, North London; died October 7, 1966 in a car crash in Bury, Lancashire, England while on tour in Manchester.

 1940: Jorma Kaukonen, guitarist with Jefferson Airplane and Hot Tuna, was born in Washington, D.C.

-1940: Eugene Record of the Chi-Lites ("Have You Seen Her") was born in Chicago, Illinois; died July 22, 2005 after a long battle with cancer.
+1940: Eugene Record of the Chi-Lites ("Have You Seen Her") was born in Chicago, Illinois; died July 22, 2005 in Chicago after a long battle with cancer.

-1940: Tim Hardin, folk artist who wrote "If I Were a Carpenter" (Four Tops and others) and "Reason to Believe" (Rod Stewart), was born in Eugene, Oregon; died from drugs on December 29, 1980, six days after his 40th birthday.
+1940: Tim Hardin, folk artist who wrote "If I Were A Carpenter" (Four Tops and others) and "Reason To Believe" (Rod Stewart), was born in Eugene, Oregon; died from drugs in Los Angeles on December 29, 1980, six days after his 40th birthday.

-1946: Luther Grosvenor, guitarist of Spooky Tooth, Stealer's Wheel and Mott the Hoople, and later a solo artist, was born in Evesham, Worcestershire, England.
+1946: Luther Grosvenor, guitarist of Spooky Tooth, Stealer's Wheel and Mott the Hoople who later changed his name to Ariel Bender, and who later was a solo artist, was born in Evesham, Worcestershire, England.

 1949: Adrian Belew, guitarist and singer who worked with David Bowie and King Crimson, was born in Covington, Kentucky.